Charles Williams-Wynn (1775–1850): Political career

 In January 1822 Williams-Wynn was admitted to the Privy Council and appointed President of the Board of Control, with a seat in the cabinet, in the Tory government of the Earl of Liverpool.
-He remained in this post also in the administrations of George Canning and Lord Goderich.
+He remained in this post also in the governments of George Canning and Lord Goderich.
 However, when the Duke of Wellington became Prime Minister in 1828, Williams-Wynn was not offered a position in the government.

 This drove him into opposition, and when the Whigs came to power in November 1830 under Lord Grey, Williams-Wynn was appointed Secretary at War, although without a seat in the cabinet.
 He only remained in this post until April of the following year, and held no other position during the three remaining years of the Whig government.
 In 1834 the Tories returned to office under Sir Robert Peel, and Wynn was appointed Chancellor of the Duchy of Lancaster, but again was not a member of the cabinet.
 The Peel government fell already in April 1835 and Wynn never held office again.
 However, he was said to have thrice rejected the post of Governor-General of India.
 Wynn remained Member of Parliament for Montgomeryshire until his death, and from 1847 to 1850 he was Father of the House of Commons; at the time of his death, he was the final MP from the 18th century still in Parliament.

 He was elected as the first president, from 1823 to 1841, of the Royal Asiatic Society of Great Britain and Ireland and as a Fellow of the Royal Society in 1827.